apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _pssc:

 ``pssc``
-    The HTTP response status code from Traffic Server to the client.
+    The HTTP response status code from |TS| to the client.

+.. _pqssl:

+``pqssl``
+    Indicates whether the connection from |TS| to the origin was over SSL or not.

 .. _shi: